srav001/katai/README.md

 ## ❗️ In Development ❗️

-The project is still in heavy development.
+The project is still in development.
 Hoping to release it right before Svelte 5 release.
 You can find usable examples in src/routes/+page.svelte.

 # katai

-Katai (meaning store in Tamil) is a simple state manager for Svelte 5.
-It builds on top of the familiar APIs of Svelte 3 & 4 stores while offering more functionality.
+Kaṭai (meaning store in Tamil) is a simple and lightweight store for Svelte 5.

+It was based on top of the familiar APIs of Svelte 4 (and Svelte 3) stores while offering more functionality including adapters to easily cache the stores.

+All while still being really small(less than 8kb gzipped including cache adapters).

 [Was earlier called svelte-virtual-store]

 ## createStore